warmana/cloudant-docs-fork/source/includes/basics/_index.md

 ####Supported platforms
 Cloudant on Bluemix Local supports the following platforms.

-*	Operating system requirements - Cloudant uses Debian version 8 operating system exclusively.
+*	Debian version 8 operating system exclusively
-*	Supported VMware versions - Cloudant on Bluemix Local supports VMware versions 5.5 an 6.0.
+*	VMware versions 5.5 and 6.0

 ####Requirements
 In order to run Cloudant on Bluemix Local, you must meet the following requirements.